zCodeLAT/readme/README.md

 💻 About Me 💻
 🤔   Exploring new technologies and developing software solutions and quick hacks.

-🎓   Graduated in Electronic Arts.
+🎓  Electronic Arts.
 Graduated in Audiovisual Production, currently studying Front-End development.

 🌱   Learning React.js